sikopet/blog/posts/linux-ate-my-memory.md

     watch free -m                   # in a different shell dd if=/dev/urandom of=/tmp/bla  # cache some data ./munch                         # run until SIGINT or killed by kernel
+    # Don't forget to cleanup ... :-)
+    rm /tmp/bla
+    sudo swapon -a

 Resources
 =========